Applied Research

 Applied research “aims at finding a solution for an immediate problem facing a society, or an industrial/business organisation, whereas fundamental research is mainly concerned with generalisations and with the formulation of a theory”[1].
 Applied research is considered to be non-systematic inquiry and it is usually launched by a company, agency or an individual in order to address a specific problem.[2]

-Applied research can be divided into the following three categories:
+Applied research can be divided into the following three types:

 1. Evaluation research.
 This type of research focuses on analysing existing information about the phenomenon in order to generate objective research outcomes.
 A study into the ways of reducing supply-chain costs can be mentioned as an example for an evaluation research.